 The portfolio should include examples of coursework submitted for assessment in previous undergraduate courses with emphasis on the final year design projects.

 The objective of the portfolio is to demonstrate the level of knowledge and skills attained across the following fields:

 - architectural design;

-Ideally, an example from each stream for each semester of previous study should be included.
 Where projects were completed as part of a group, applicants should clearly state the role they played in the group and the individual material they contributed to the overall project.

 Where professional practice projects are included, the portfolio should clearly and precisely identify what components of the design schemes shown, and what roles the applicant undertook in the project.
 Reference letters should support this aspect of the portfolio.

-Application should also include a A4 cover letter outlining the applicant's full contact details, a personal statement explaining reasons for wishing to study the Master of Architecture at the University of Sydney, any relevant academic and professional experience in support of the application and at least two referees.
+Applications should also include a A4 cover letter outlining the applicant's full contact details, a personal statement explaining reasons for wishing to study the Master of Architecture at the University of Sydney, any relevant academic and professional experience in support of the application and at least two referees.

 The following is an indicative progression for a Master of Architecture, for students seeking an emphasis on Digital Architecture: